 With some of the most appealing and well-designed themes on Knorish, we enable the creator to have a great page.
 The creator can take a look at our well-crafted selection of 10 themes that can help different enterprise concerns to choose one that fits them well.
 If the creator is still not convinced they can create a new theme altogether by considering our above-mentioned tips.

 While being a creator you are an established master of storytelling.
 Using the same trait of yours while creating the page can be a great area to look at.
 Share experiences or talk about the success story of one of your users that benefitted from your product.

-Creating a colorful story for the viewer to connect with your product is extremely important to get the user to identify with your brand.
+Creating a colourful story for the viewer to connect with your product is extremely important to get the user to identify with your brand.
 And with identification, they are more likely to relate and take the buying decision further with your product.

 It is a common practice that a buyer tries to look for alternatives or doesn’t show in a ton of interest.
-They try to create some type of resistance like, why is the product expensive, there is no need for the product, I can learn all this on my own.
+They try to create some type of resistance like why is the product expensive, there is no need for the product, I can learn all this on my own.

 Pre-empt any and all of the questions a viewer may have and answer them well through the page itself.

 To tackle these issues sell your course as a means to help the user getaway when they take up the online course.
 This important point can be inculcated well into the page itself.
 Showing the user that problem-solving is an important area that was focused on when we created the course.

 Giving solutions to questions like the pricing aspect of being too costly or comparison on price with the competitor are some of the ways you can tackle this issue.

 Convincing is the crux of the buying process.
 The buyer will find every issue in the product and will try to postpone the purchase with these issues into consideration.
 Approaching these and tackling them well enough on your page is something that has to be dealt with.